art and culture

 The hungriest black hole in the universe.

 At the beginning of time, an ancient black hole sits at the heart of a galaxy called GN-z11.
-The small but active black hole was discovered more than 13 billion years ago, 400 million years after the Big Bang.
+The small but active black hole was born more than 13 billion years ago, 400 million years after the Big Bang.
 It "feeds" on the matter of its host galaxy.
 By preventing the formation of stars, it initiates the demise of the galaxy.
 A team of astronomers led by Professor Roberto Maiolino from the University of Cambridge has now investigated this supermassive "hungry" black hole.

 Geology